 - Put up posters.
 We can provide a template for you to adapt or create your own.

 - Give out the Menopause Cafe business cards, or leave them in public places.
 We can provide a link to order these.

 - Tell your friends and colleagues!

-When talking with the media about Menopause Cafe please:
+When creating your online event and talking with the media about Menopause Cafe please:

 - State our principles

 - Credit Rachel Weiss with starting Menopause Cafe in Perth, Scotland

 If press ask to attend the event, bear in mind that the subject is potentially very sensitive, and many participants may be uncomfortable with the discussion being recorded.
 Instead, consider whether some participants may be willing to talk to the press separately i.e. after the event, or in a side room during the event.